The main exhibition at Arsenale – Venice Art Biennale 2019

 The audio-visual work “Data-verse 1 transforms a massive set of scientific data that Ikeda collected from institutions such as CERN, NASA, and Human Genome Project into a poetic composition.
 Its “digital poem”, video-projected in a dim-lighted narrow room, carries the visitor into a universe in which constellations of numbers, letters, and signs alternate to one another.

-Ryoji Ikeda, Data-verse 1.
+Ryoji Ikeda, Data-verse 1, audio-visual work.
 Photo © Riccardo Bianchini / Inexhibit

 58th Venice Biennale of Art 2019 | May You Live in Interesting Times